test-where/test-where.github.io/_pages/product-principles-journey.md

 So, it was clear to focus on the right, and research to the left - how one's efforts ripple towards some measurable impact.
 More precisely, how efforts ripple to outputs that ripple to outcomes that ripple to impact.

-Exploring my role responsibilities and its relationships to other functions within the organization, I was able to sketch some helpful [impact maps](https://www.impactmapping.org/).
+Exploring my role responsibilities and its relationships to other functions within the organization and guided by the structure of Effort-Output-Outcome-Impact, I was able to sketch some helpful [impact maps](https://www.impactmapping.org/).

 Later, I noticed similar 4 categories apply in the context of software development as well, and inspired by this model I wrote ["Effort, Impact, and Experimentation in Testing"](/effort-impact-and-experimentation-in-testing/).